befair/sbcatalog/README.md

 ## License

-sbcatalog is Copyright © 2015 beFair.it
+Social Business Catalog is Copyright © 2015 beFair.it

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License version 3, as published by